Mawqef Micro: Plot

-Since the show is introduced in street-spoken Syrian dialect with a strong Damascene accent, some explicit words are used to add a feel of street talk reality to the different situations.
-When the discussion heats up and manners fly off the leash, the good old micro bus then passes by with its “censoring noise” toning down the “common adult” factor of the series.
+The show is introduced in a street-spoken Syrian dialect with a strong Damascene accent, with usage of slang and explicit words used to emphasise the characters' backgrounds.
+The running motif of Micro Buses driving in the background is used to censor certain words and emphasise the building tension between the two characters.

 Each episode starts with a new topic and has a different storyline, and the conclusion is usually reached after each of the two main characters have expressed their opinion on the subject discussed, without necessarily approving of each other's views.

 Cast

 The show has only two main characters starring in all episodes.
 "B'ro" (Arabic: برو), pronounced "Buhrroh": A hero of the common class, embodying heritage and a tradition-based prevailing mentality that is not short of wisdom, and who sells newspapers on a stand (cultural kiosk) by the pavement next to a bus stop; and his neighborhood associate "Shadi" (Arabic: شادي), pronounced "Shahdee": A young culturally established, well-educated, open-minded and knowledgeable university student who passes by B'ro's “cultural kiosk” everyday to buy newspapers and discuss different matters and hot topics of common interest to the Syrian and Arab people in general.
 Both characters are vocalized by Ammar F. Daba, the scriptwriter and scenarist of the show.